 The Richard Waddingham Ponds Award

-Each nomination helps to showcase the positive action being taken for wildlife in Norfolk – and winners will be honoured with a framed certificate during a celebratory ceremony at The Forum.
+Each nomination helps to showcase the positive action being taken for wildlife in Norfolk – and to inspire new projects and naturalists.

 We’re grateful for the generous support of our sponsors: